-Lynn Ks season-high 10, Odor HR lifts Rangers past A’s, 6-3
+AL West-leading A’s hit frenetic stretch with loss in Texas

+ARLINGTON, Texas (AP) — The busy A’s are in the midst of a frenetic few days the American League West leaders knew were coming, and manager Bob Melvin is hoping for a minimum of break-even baseball.

+A loss in Texas sent Oakland on its way with that plan intact.

-ARLINGTON, Texas (AP) — Texas ace Lance Lynn struck out a season-high 10 in seven innings, Rougned Odor hit a tiebreaking three-run homer and the last-place Rangers beat the AL West-leading Oakland Athletics 6-3 on Sunday.
+Ace Lance Lynn struck out a season-high 10 in seven innings, Rougned Odor hit a tiebreaking three-run homer and the last-place Rangers beat the Athletics 6-3 on Sunday to split a four-game series.

+Oakland headed to Seattle for a doubleheader that will be part of four games in about 60 hours, in three cities and time zones.
+The three-day travel binge ends with the start of a two-game series at Colorado on Tuesday.
+Oakland is off Thursday.

+“It can get a little overwhelming if you start thinking about it,” said Stephen Piscotty, who gave Oakland a 1-0 lead with a first-inning groundout.
+“I’m just trying to go from station to station here.
+Got a flight.
+Get ready for that doubleheader and then move on.
+One step at a time, man.”

 Lynn (6-2) retired 17 straight after the first two batters reached.
 He walked Marcus Semien with two outs in the sixth, then struck out Stephen Piscotty.